OpenJAC/JAC.jl/README.md

     behaviour, etc. These *estimates* often refer to simple model computations or the use of fit functions.
     They are only implemented when data are needed but no *ab-initio* computations of the properties are feasible otherwise.
+8. **Symbolic evaluation of expressions from Racah's algebra**: We here wish to focus on the algebraic transformation of (Racah) expressions which may generally include any number of Wigner n-j symbols of different kind as well as (various integrals over) the spherical harmonics and Kronecker and triangular deltas.
+Of course, the complexity of such Racah expressions increases very rapidly as more Wigner symbols are involved in the product terms.
+    This symbolic evaluation is naturally based on the knowledge of a large set of special values, orthogonality relations and sum rules that may include rules with a (multiple) summations over dummy indices, cf. Varshalovich *et al* (1988).

 ## Documentation & News

-A detailed [Manual, Compendium & Theoretical Background to JAC](Manual-Jac-dist.pdf)  is available that describes the **use and underlying atomic theory** of the JAC code.
+A detailed [User Guide, Compendium & Theoretical Background to JAC](UserGuide-Jac.pdf)  is available that describes the **use and underlying atomic theory** of the JAC code.
 News about recent developments of JAC are summarized [here](NEWS.rst)